Rotations, attendance and supervised hours

 In order to complete the necessary supervised practice requirements of the dietetic internship, interns must complete 1,200 supervised practice hours under a qualified preceptor and demonstrate appropriate level of competence in related areas of practice to receive the program verification statement and completion certificate to become eligible for the Dietetics Registration Exam.

 The intended purpose of this requirement is to allow interns to gain valuable hands-on dietetics practice under the supervision of a qualified professional.
 Such activities usually mirror activities that an entry-level dietitian, food service manager or nutrition educator would be doing within a particular rotation setting.
-Some such activities are assigned or suggested as a part of each rotation's Activity Tracking Sheets.
+Some such activities are assigned or suggested as a part of each rotation's Activity Checklist.

 OTHER ACTIVITIES THAT MAY COUNT AS SUPERVISED PRACTICE: